ErgodicEntropy/OptiCursus/README.md

     - Minimizes redundancy by recommending programs that cover a wide range of options.
     - Example: Recommends blended programs (e.g., computational finance) instead of only pure computer science or business programs.

-- **b.
-Eligibility Score**
+- **Preference Score**
-  - **Purpose**: Evaluates how well the student meets the entry requirements for each program.
+  - **Purpose**: Evaluates how well a program aligns with the student’s preferences and goals.
   - **How It Works**:
-    - Calculates a score based on the student’s academic background, skills, and achievements.
+    - Calculates a score based on the alignment between the student’s preferences (e.g., location, program type, career goals) and the program’s offerings.
-    - Ranks programs by how closely the student’s profile matches their eligibility criteria.
+    - Ranks programs by how closely they match the student’s desired criteria.
-    - Example: Prioritizes programs requiring a high GPA if the student meets this criterion.
+    - Example: Prioritizes programs in a specific location or with a focus on research if the student prefers these features.

 - **c.
-Multi-Factored Optimization**
+Multi-Variate Optimization**
   - **Purpose**: Balances multiple factors (e.g., preferences, profile, eligibility) to find the best-fit programs.
   - **How It Works**:
     - Uses **weighted optimization** to prioritize factors based on their importance to the student.
     - Example: Recommends programs with strong career outcomes if the student prioritizes career goals over location.

+- **Eligibility Score**
+  - **Purpose**: Evaluates how well the student meets the entry requirements for each program.
+  - **How It Works**:
+    - Calculates a score based on the student’s academic background, skills, and achievements.
+    - Ranks programs by how closely the student’s profile matches their eligibility criteria.
+    - Example: Prioritizes programs requiring a high GPA if the student meets this criterion.

-- **d.
-Barbell Strategy**
+- **Barbell Strategy**
   - **Purpose**: Balances **safe choices** and **aspirational choices** in the recommendations.
   - **How It Works**:
     - Recommends a mix of: